 index.php, the purpose here is to get an idea how we can structure our files in more complex plugins.

 links.php, we set the section's properties.
-We keep it simple and only set a headline, a layout and a links property.
+We keep it simple and only set a label, a layout and a links property.
 These are the properties we can later define in the blueprint for the section.

 Our new section also needs an